amiyaranjansahoo/kubernetes/namespace/README.md

 A Kubernetes namespace helps separate a cluster into logical units.
 It helps granularly organize, allocate, manage, and secure cluster resources.
 Here are two notable use cases for Kubernetes namespaces:

-Apply policies to cluster segments—Kubernetes namespaces let you apply policies to different parts of a cluster.
-For example, you can define resource policies to limit resource consumption.
-You can also use container network interfaces (CNIs) to apply network policies that define how communication is achieved between pods in each namespace.
-Learn more about Kubernetes networking.
-Apply access controls—namespaces let you define role-based access control (RBAC).
-You can define a role object type and assign it using role binding.
-The role you define is applied to a namespace, and RoleBinding is applied to specific objects within this namespace.
-Using this technique can help you improve the security of your cluster.

 In a new cluster, Kubernetes automatically creates the following namespaces: default (for user workloads) and three namespaces for the Kubernetes control plane: kube-node-lease, kube-public, and kube-system.
 Kubernetes also allows admins to manually create custom namespaces.